- Beaver Funnels vs ThriveCart: Welche Cart hat bessere Funktionen? - März 26, 2021

 - CRM – including Zendesk Widget, ContactUs, Agile CRM, and FreshBooks

-- E-Commerce – including PayPal, Shopify, SamCart y WooCommerce
+- E-Commerce – including PayPal, Shopify, SamCart und WooCommerce

 - Landing Pages – including LeadPages, Instapage, KlickPages and LandingCube